Social credit system: Organization

 Social credit in China is a broad policy category seeking to enforce legal obligations including laws, regulations, and contracts.
+This approach views financial credit and legal compliance as measures of trustworthiness.
 Social credit does not itself bring new restrictions; it focuses on increasing implementation of existing restrictions.
 China's governmental approaches to social credit are described by various sets of documents issued by different institutions.
 There is no integrated system, nor a comprehensive document setting out a unified approach.
 Generally, the different approaches to social credit are united by the theme of increasing digitization, data collection, and data centralization.

 There is no unified, numerical credit score for businesses or individuals, rather national and local platforms use different evaluation or rating systems.
 Due to the differences in various pilot programs and a fragment system structure, information regarding the scoring mechanism is often conflicting.
 Inspired by FICO, a numerical social credit score calculated by individual behavior and activities was given to citizens in certain pilot programs developed by financial firms or localized initiatives.
 However, these practices were not widespread applications and eventually, the numerical score mechanism was limited to private credit rating and loyalty programs.
 Private involvements were ultimately abandoned by the government.

 The system includes sanctions for the offenders; unlike in the past where the offenders were punished by one supervising agency or court, they now face sanctions from multiple agencies, greatly increasing their effect.
 Though the sanctions are severe, they affect a small part of companies and individuals.
 By publicizing these punishments and blacklists through state-media and through other agencies, the system is aimed to create a deterrence effect.

-Social credit is an example of China's "top-level design" (顶层设计) approach.
+Social credit is an example of China's "top-level design" approach.
 It is coordinated by the Central Comprehensively Deepening Reforms Commission.
 Social credit when referred by the Chinese government, generally covers two different concepts.
 The first is "traditional financial creditworthiness" where it documents the financial history of individuals and companies and score them on how well they are able to pay off future loans.
-The second concept is “social creditworthiness” where the government is stating that there needs to be higher "trust in society".
+The second concept is "social creditworthiness" where the government is stating that there needs to be higher "trust in society".
 And to build such trust, the government had proposed to combat corruption, scammers, tax evasion, counterfeiting of goods, false advertising, pollution and other problematic issues, and to create the mechanisms to keep individuals and companies accountable for such transgressions.

 Conceptualization

-Scholars have conceptualized four different types of systems.
-These four systems are not interconnected, but relatively independent from each other with their own jurisdictions, rules and logic.
+The blueprint document, the 2014 Planning Outline, set four target areas for the Social credit system.
+Social credit system projects in these four areas are not interconnected, but relatively independent from each other with their own jurisdictions, rules and logic.